Skip to content | Accessibility Information

 Project 2

-This unit facilitates a range of staff-led public-facing performance projects, in which you will engage directly in the creative process, performance, production and critical reflection.
+This module facilitates a range of staff-led public-facing performance projects, in which you will engage directly in the creative process, performance, production and critical reflection.

 Artists and Companies

-This unit provides you with the opportunity to study the contemporary performance making of leading artists and companies, exploring the work in both practice and theory.
+This module provides you with the opportunity to study the contemporary performance making of leading artists and companies, exploring the work in both practice and theory.

 Year 3